From robust tests to Bayes-like posterior distributions: The main results

 The Bayesian paradigm offers the possibility to favour some elements of $\sM$ as compared to others.
-In order to evaluate how much the prior $\pi$ advantages or disadvantages an element $P\in\sM$, we fix some number $\gamma>0$ and introduce the set
+The order of magnitude of $\ray_{n}(\beta,P)$ allows one to quantify how much the prior $\pi$ advantages or disadvantages $P\in\sM$.
+It follows from the definition of $\ray_{n}(\beta,P)$ that